ezackr/BookBae/backend/README.md

         - Takes in a list of book ids to remove from the authenticated user's book list, returns the updated book list
         - Consumes: `[{"bookid": "<bookid>"},...]`
         - Produces: `[{"bookid": "<bookid>"},...]`
+- /photos
+    - POST
+        - Saves the authenticated user's profile picture as the given image
+        - Consumes: image/jpeg

 Endpoints return a 500 response code in the event of a SQL error
 The `authToken` returned from the login endpoint is a JWT token that should be kept by the client and must be used to access authenticated endpoints (for now, just /user, but will include photo upload and accessing matches and chat).